flutter/website/src/development/ui/animations/index.md

 ### Physics-based animation

 In physics-based animation, motion is modeled to resemble real-world behavior.
-When you toss a ball, for example, where and when it lands depends on how fast it was tossed, how heavy it is, and how far off the ground.
+When you toss a ball, for example, where and when it lands depends on how fast it was tossed and how far it was from the ground.
 Similarly, dropping a ball attached to a spring falls (and bounces) differently than dropping a ball attached to a string.

 * [Flutter Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery)<br>